County Commissioners

 County Commissioner, Daniel Timmerman

-Liaison to: IT Committee
+Liaison to: Education

 County Commissioner Daniel Timmerman is a resident of Woodstown Burrough.
 Commissioner Timmerman has a Bachelor of Science in Biology and a Master of Public Health degree from the University of South Carolina.
 Following graduate school, he was hired and became a member of the International Union of Operating Engineers working at the Mine Safety and Health Academy in Beckley, West Virginia preparing safety and health risk assessments for environmental remediation technologies.